Assassin's Creed III: Pre-announcement

 Ubisoft CEO Yves Guillemot confirmed during an earnings call on November 8, 2011, that a new "major" Assassin's Creed game would be released in 2012.
 Guillemot refused to go into any further detail on the title beyond its confirmation.
-Speaking to MCV, Guillemot dismissed the notion that annual Assassin's Creed installments are diluting the brands, stating instead that they're necessary to "satisfy the demand".
-Guillemot also claimed in the same interview that this year's Assassin's Creed will be the series' "biggest to date."
+Speaking to MCV, Guillemot dismissed the notion that annual Assassin's Creed installments are diluting the brands, stating instead that they are necessary to "satisfy the demand".
+Guillemot claimed in the same interview that that year's Assassin's Creed will be the series' "biggest to date."

-In February 2012, Ubisoft officially confirmed the existence of Assassin's Creed III, and its North American release date of October 30, 2012.
+In February 2012, Ubisoft confirmed the existence of Assassin's Creed III, and its North American release date of October 30, 2012.
 Guillemot described Assassin's Creed III as "the true next generation of both the Assassin's Creed brand and interactive entertainment/storytelling in general.
 We will push the title a lot because it's a fantastic product that the team has been working on for three years.
 What we have seen is just fabulous."
 Guillemot went on to say the publisher's investing more heavily in the game than in any other title in the series.

 Internal leaks

 Reports that Assassin's Creed III would take place during the American Revolution surfaced following a supposed "inside source" at Ubisoft, who made such a claim in January 2012.
 On February 29, 2012, an upcoming promotional image of the game was sent to Kotaku by a Best Buy employee, along with information from the retailer that a full reveal was imminent.
 Around the same time, Ubisoft mentioned "a major announcement from Assassin's Creed" was "only days away" via the series' official Facebook.
-The page's cover photo also depicted a snowy and bleak setting.
-Furthermore, Game Informer appeared ready to confirm the fresh details via an advertising banner posted on its site.
+The page's cover photo depicted a snowy and bleak setting.
+Furthermore, Game Informer appeared ready to confirm the details via an advertising banner posted on its site.
 Images showed the new assassin standing next to American revolutionary leader George Washington.